ChugR/amqp-blogs/blog-01/blog-01.md

     amqp[s] :// [user:[password]@] domain[:port] [/path]

- 1. The scheme **amqp** specifies an unencrytped connection and **amqps** specifies an encrypted connection.
+ 1. The scheme
+     - **amqp** specifies an unencrytped connection
+     - **amqps** specifies an encrypted connection.
  2. **user** and **password** are optional credentials.
 When specified AMQP.Net Lite uses them during the [SASL](https://en.wikipedia.org/wiki/Simple_Authentication_and_Security_Layer) negotiation phase of AMQP connection establishment.
  3. **domain** is the domain name or literal IP numeric address of the target peer system.
  4. **port** number, given in decimal, is optional.
-If omitted, the default for the scheme is used: 5672 for amqp and 5671 for amqps.
+If omitted, the default for the scheme is used:
+     - 5672 for amqp
+     - 5671 for amqps
  5. **path** is part of the parsed Address class but is not used as part of the connection.

 ## Conclusion

 Using AMQP.Net Lite it is easy to get going in the AMQP messaging space.
 With AMQP you can operate with Red Hat A-MQ brokers and with services in the Azure cloud with equal ease.

 In a future blog post I want to share how to secure your AMQP communications with TLS/SLL.
-Also, I have some tools for AMQP both for study and problem analysis.

 Happy Messaging!